Kuldeep200/election-analysis/README.md

     Arapahoe: 6.7% (24,801)

-   3) Which county had the largest number of votes?
+   3)Which county had the largest number of votes?

      Largest County Turnout: Denver